Cloudy-Networks/cloudydeploys/README.md

-# deploy.awsplayground
+# freetierdeploys.aws
-a place for AWS learing and testing.
+Deploy infrastructure for games and more in the free tier of AWS.